eclipse/jnosql-databases/redis-driver/README.md

 ### How To Install

-Once this a communication layer to Arango, we're using integration test, so you need to install ArangoDB.
+Once this is a communication layer to Redis, we're using integration test, so you need to install Redis.
 The recommended way is using Docker.

 ![Docker](https://www.docker.com/sites/default/files/horizontal_large.png)